simioyin222/JS-WEB-APP/README.md

 4. Interact with the form to get your programming language suggestion!

 ## Known Bugs:
-- The page does not load correct results
+- The page may not disappear previous result.

 ## License Information:
 **MIT License**